-The ADM1021 has a fault detector at the D+ input that detects if the external sensor diode is open-circuit.
-This is a simple voltage comparator that trips if the voltage at D+ exceeds V{CC} - 1 V (typical).
+The ADM1023 has a fault detector at the D+ input that detects if the external sensor diode is open-circuit.
+This is a simple voltage comparator that trips if the voltage at D+ exceeds $V{CC} - 1 V$ (typical).
 The output of this comparator is checked when a conversion is initiated, and sets Bit 2 of the Status Register if a fault is detected.

-If the remote sensor voltage falls below the normal measuring range, for example due to the diode being short-circuited, the ADC will output -128° C (1000 0000).
-Since the normal operating temperature range of the device only extends down to -55° C, this output code should never be seen in normal operation, so it can be interpreted as a fault condition.
-Since it will be outside the power-on default low temperature limit (-55° C) and any low limit that would normally be programmed, a short-circuit sensor will cause an SMBus alert.
+If the remote sensor voltage falls below the normal measuring range, for example, due to the diode being short-circuited, the ADC will output -128° C (1000 0000 000).
+Since the normal operating temperature range of the device only extends down to 0°C, this output code will never be seen in normal operation, so it can be interpreted as a fault condition.

-In this respect, the ADM1021 differs from and improves upon competitive devices that output zero if the external sensor goes short-circuit.
-These devices can misinterpret a genuine 0° C measurement as a fault condition.
+In this respect, the ADM1023 differs from and improves upon competitive devices that output zero if the external sensor goes short-circuit.
+These devices can misinterpret a genuine 0°C measurement as a fault condition.

-If the external diode channel is not being used and it is shorted out, then the resulting $\overline{\text{ALERT}}$ may be cleared by writing 80h (-128°C) to the low limit register.
+If the external diode channel is not being used and is shorted out, the resulting $\overline{\text{ALERT}}$ may be cleared by writing 80h (-128°C) to the low limit register.